marcotoronto/rdm-test/content/05_Deposit_to_Dataverse.md

 Once a dataset is published, Dataverse assigns a **DOI** to permanently identify the dataset.

-We can also assign a **Private URL** to share with a journal without publishing the data.
+We can also assign a **Private URL** to share with a journal and/or peer-reviewers without publishing the data.